linaro-its/mailman/leavers/README.md

-These files are used to make administrating lists.linaro.org easier.
+These simple bash scripts are used to make administrating mailman easier.

+It allows you a sysadmin to easily delete and search for usernames and domain names from a list.

-The scripts are split up into two types.
-Both and Private.
+The scripts are split up into three types.
+Public, Private and both.

 Both:
-Searches Public and Private lists.
+Searches/Deletes Public and Private lists.

 Private:
-Searches Privates lists only.
+Searches/Deletes Privates lists only.

+Public:
+Searches/Deletes from public lists only

 Syntax:
 ./script_name.sh first.lastname@domain.com
 ./script_name.sh firstname.lastname
 ./script_name.sh @domain.com

-Please see https://collaborate.linaro.org/display/ITS/Mailman+Administration for full documentation.